astropy/astropy/docs/slicing_datacubes.rst

 Plotting the image
 ==================

-We then add the axes to the image and plot it using the matplotlib method :meth:`~wcsaxes.wcsaxes.WCSAxes.imshow`.
+We then add the axes to the image and plot it using the method :meth:`~matplotlib.axes.Axes.imshow`.

 .. plot::
    :context: